harald-billstein/MessageBoardAPI/README.md

 - launch terminal
 - cd to downloaded file
 - java -jar chatapi-0.0.1-SNAPSHOT.jar

-- paste link in browser http://localhost:8090/api/v2/latest/messages
-- A small list of messages should appear.
-- Read Documentation on how to interact with the rest of the endpoints
+- Read Documentation on how to interact with the API

 ## Documentation